austinbillings/supergulp/README.md

 For these reasons, the hook system came about.

 #### The `hook()` system
-1. Simply specify which compound gulp task or "task sets" a task (or set of tasks) should belong to.
+1. Simply specify which compound gulp task or "task sets" a task (or set of tasks) should belong to using `hook()`.

     Optionally, pass a glob string to "watch" for changes, enabling automatic re-execution.